QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Results

-\paragraph{Summary.} Overall, classical models on MNIST combine high clean accuracy with pronounced susceptibility to adversarial manipulation.
-HQCNN models, particularly those incorporating entanglement, offer a favorable accuracy--robustness trade-off, maintaining high ODRs (up to $99.06\%$) while substantially reducing ASR across most attacks.
+\paragraph{Summary} Overall, classical models evaluated on MNIST combine high clean accuracy with pronounced susceptibility to adversarial manipulation.
+HQCNN models, particularly those incorporating entanglement, offer a highly favorable accuracy--robustness trade-off, maintaining high ODRs (up to $99.06\%$) while substantially reducing the ASR across the majority of attacks.
 Relative robustness gains range from $17.44\%$ under APGD to $89.12\%$ under C\&W when compared to the CNN baseline.
-These results indicate that quantum-enhanced architectures can meaningfully strengthen adversarial robustness on structured, low-complexity datasets such as MNIST.
+Attack success rates for all models on the MNIST dataset are detailed in Fig.~\ref{fig:mnist_asr_results}.